-This one could probably have a post on it’s own.
+This one has a post of it’s own: Electronic Free Saturdays! .
 We started the Electronic Sabbath this year and Oh my goodness!
 If you don’t do this.
 START THIS WEEK!

 It’s a challenge at first, and awkward.
 But I promise you, you’ll love it!